 In July 2015, the Turku 2011 foundation appealed to the Supreme Administrative Court against the decision of the Ministry of Education and Culture made on 3 September 2014 concerning the recovery of 2 168 912.99 euros.
 For the duration of the court process, the foundation deposited the total sum along with accumulated interest on an account indicated by the Ministry of Education and Culture.
 On the day of deposit, 6 March 2015, the total sum was 2 204 064.08 euros.

 In accordance with the court’s decision made on 23 January 2018, the Turku 2011 foundation has the obligation to pay back 1 975 705.46 euros.
-However, the obligation to pay interest has been removed.
+However, the obligation to pay interest has been removed because the foundation has not used the funds for other purposes than measures concerning the European Capital of Culture project.

 The Mayor of Turku Minna Arve regrets the rejection of the foundation’s appeal.